- to provide and discuss the basic concepts, approaches, and current trends in traditional and digital marketing

-- Classroom and homework activitiesIndividual and group assignments, case studies, problem-solving exercises, course project intermediate presentations
+- Classroom activitiesIndividual and group assignments, case studies, problem-solving exercises, course project intermediate presentations

 - Short quizzesAt the seminars the students are expected to take 3 short quizzes.
 The quizzes cover questions discussed previously at the lectures and seminars.
 Each quiz consists of 10 questions.
 The questions may be open or multiple-choice.

 - Course project (marketing plan)The students develop a group project for a particular real-life company or brand.
 The students split into groups of 4-6 students and develop an integrated marketing plan with accordance to the SOSTAC model.
 In the end, the groups submit a written report of the marketing plan and give an oral presentation.
 At the same time, the students are required to prepare a review of the report created by a team of peers.